tthn0/Revature-Bank-Of-CLI/README.md

   - Check balance ($420.25).
   - (5) View transaction history.
   - Notice how it appears as a credit on this side but as a debit on the other side.
-- That's about it for the demo
+- That's about it for the demo.
-- Let's also check the application logs again
+- Let's also check the application logs again:
+  - Notice how there are different log levels.
+  - And here is a list of all the important events that happened.

 #### Post-Demo